apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 - IAM - Provides Identity and Access management.
 - Health Checking - Enables you to generate MusthGather output which is useful for support.

+### Pre-requisites section

+Contains prerequisites for the whole platform.

+- DB2 - Database storage for Capabilities which need it.
+- OpenLDAP - Directory solution for users and groups definition.
+- MSSQL server - Database storage for RPA server.

+### Deployment job section

+Multiple command line tools are installed inside a container to make the installation possible.

+- JDK9 - Used for keytool command to generate certificates for ODM and for Maven (https://manpages.debian.org/unstable/openjdk-8-jre-headless/keytool.1.en.html https://openjdk.java.net/).
+- jq - Needed for JSON files manipulation from command line (https://stedolan.github.io/jq/manual/).
+- yq - Needed for YAML files manipulation from command line; version 3 is used (https://mikefarah.gitbook.io/yq/).
+- oc - Used to communicate with OpenShift from command line (https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html#cli-using-cli_cli-developer-commands).
+- Global CA - Generated self-signed Certification Authority via OpenSSL to make trusting the platform easier.
+It is also possible to provide your own CA and how to do so is described later in this doc.
+- helm - Used for helm charts installation (https://helm.sh/docs/).
+- maven - Used for pushing ADS library jars to Nexus (https://maven.apache.org/).
+This enables custom ADS JARs development.

 ## Environments used for installation 💻

 **Do not run this guide on OpenShift 4.8.x** as DB2 container won't start on it.